Nicky Rackard: Recognition

 Nickey Rackard is generally regarded as perhaps one of the greatest hurlers of all time.
 He was personally honoured by being posthumously named on the Hurling Team of the Century in 1984.
 He was not named on the Hurling Team of the Millennium in 2000, with the full-forward position going to Cork's Ray Cummins.
 His scoring prowess has also earned Rackard a place on the top ten list of all-time scoring greats.
 In 2005 the GAA further honoured Rackard by naming the Nicky Rackard Cup, the hurling competition for Division 3 teams, in his honour.

-In 2006, a Wexford author, Tom Williams, wrote a long-overdue biography of Rackard entitled Cuchulainn's Son – The Story of Nickey Rackard.
-The same author also penned a now well-known song about Rackard many years earlier.
-It too was called Cuchulainn's Son and has been recorded by various artists over the last 20 years and is a lament for the great sportsman.
+In 2006, author Tom Williams wrote a biography of Rackard entitled Cuchulainn's Son – The Story of Nickey Rackard.
+The same author also penned a now well-known song about Rackard many years earlier, also titled "Cuchulainn's Son" and has been recorded by various artists over the last 20 years and is a lament for the sportsman.

-In Wexford town, there is a statue to commemorate Rackard, erected in 2012.
+A statue of Rackard was erected in Wexford in 2012.